darnellhernandez/COMP3040A2/README.md

 ![icon](https://github.com/darnellhernandez/COMP3040A2/blob/master/pictures/ICON.png).

 Click the icon and a drop down menu will appear.
-In that menu, there will be a **"Your repositories"** option.
-Please select that option.
+In that menu, click the **"Your repositories"** option.

 The icon and option have been outlined in **RED** in the example picture below.

 ![Repositories](https://github.com/darnellhernandez/COMP3040A2/blob/master/pictures/Repositories.png)

 3. Once in the repositories page, click on **"NEW"** to create a new repository.
+Afterwards, a new page will load to enter details about your new repository like repository name and additional details.

 The **"NEW"** option has been outlined in **RED** in the example picture below.

 ![NewRepository](https://github.com/darnellhernandez/COMP3040A2/blob/master/pictures/NewRepository.png)

-4. A new page will be seen and fill out the page to create a new repository.
-You will need a repository name and make the repository public.
-Click "Create repository" once finished.

 **NOTE: if you select _PRIVATE_ for your repository, you will not be able to use the preset templates in Git.
 You will have to change the settings of your repository later to use the templates.**